gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 [Section "References to Main Artifacts"](#references-to-main-artifacts).

-If there is a annotation definition which allows to use paths by specifying the type _`cds.ElementRef`_, then the path resolution works as described in [Section "References sibling elements"](#references-to-sibling-elements).
+If there is a annotation definition which allows to use paths by specifying the type _`cds.ElementRef`_ then the path resolution works as described in [Section "References sibling elements"](#references-to-sibling-elements).
-If that annotation is assigned to a main artifact, then _same main artifact_ mean the main artifact itself.
+If that annotation is assigned to a main artifact then _same main artifact_ mean the main artifact itself.